samuel-wanyoike/reactcustomhooks/README.md

-small project to show the creating and use of custom hooks
+small and simple project to show the creation and use of custom hooks